6 people accuse Diddy of sexual assault in new lawsuits, including man who was 16 at the time

 The lawsuits describe alleged assaults dating to the mid-1990s, including at Combs’ celebrity-studded white parties in Long Island’s Hamptons, at a party in Brooklyn celebrating Combs’ then-collaborator Biggie Smalls, and even in the storeroom at Macy’s flagship department store in midtown Manhattan.

-The plaintiffs in Monday's lawsuits are part of what their lawyers say is a group of more than 100 alleged victims who are in the process of taking legal action following Combs' Sept.
-16 arrest on federal racketeering conspiracy and sex trafficking charges.
-The lawsuits are among more than a dozen in the last year that accuse Combs of sexual assault.
+The plaintiffs in Monday's lawsuits are part of what their lawyers say is a group of more than 100 accusers who are in the process of taking legal action against Combs following his Sept.
+16 federal sex trafficking arrest.
+Plaintiffs' lawyer Tony Buzbee announced the planned litigation at an Oct.
+1 news conference and posted a 1-800 number for accusers to call.

-Messages seeking comment were left for Combs’ lawyers and other representatives.
-When the planned lawsuits were announced Oct.
-1, a lawyer for Combs said the rapper and producer “cannot address every meritless allegation in what has become a reckless media circus.”
+In a statement, Combs’ lawyers slammed those tactics as “clear attempts to garner publicity,” and said the rapper and his legal team "have full confidence in the facts, their legal defenses, and the integrity of the judicial process.
+In court, the truth will prevail: that Mr. Combs has never sexually assaulted anyone—adult or minor, man or woman.”

 Combs, 54, has pleaded not guilty in his criminal case, which involves allegations he coerced and abused women for years with help from a network of associates and employees while silencing victims through blackmail and violence, including kidnapping, arson and physical beatings.

-Note: This story has been corrected to show that the party celebrating Biggie Smalls was in 1995, not 2005, according to a lawsuit filed Monday.
-This story was first published on Oct.
-14, 2024.
-It was updated on Oct.
-15, 2024, to correct that Monday was not the first time Combs had been sued by a person alleging they were abused by a minor.
-Combs was accused of sexually abusing a person under the age of 18 in a previous lawsuit filed last year.